Self-hosted AI agents

 Tool overhead All tool definitions on every turn Progressive disclosure: lean definitions, just-in-time guides, context-aware deferral

-Small model support Same bloated context for all models Model-aware tool presentation: pruned schemas, focused tool sets
+Small model support Same bloated context for all models Model-aware scaffold: pruned schemas + focused tool sets + prompt-size budgets, plus reliability rails (goal anchor, JSON repair, self-correction) and a stricter security floor

 Budget Unlimited spend Three-tier budget guard: per-execution, per-hour, per-day